rsyncOSX/RsyncUIdocs/content/post/Built.md

 - [read json ](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift) configuration file for tasks
 - [write json](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) configuration file for tasks
 - [observing signals](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) within the process object
-- debouncing user input from user, filter strings and other values which are validated before saving
+- debouncing input from user, filter strings and other values which are validated before saving

 Combine is utilized in all read and write of data to permanent storage, configurations, logrecords and user configuration.
 The user input for search or filter is by default a `@State` string variable.
 The view reacts on the input by every keypress and the filter algorithm is triggered by every keypress.
 This causes a sluggish user interface, but by debounce input by *a second* causes the filter algorithm only to update the view after the debounce period.